e1z0/ESP32Marauder-DIY/guide/guide.md

     - Download the SimpleList repo
     - In the Arduino IDE, go to `Sketch`>`Include Library`>`Add .ZIP Library...` and add the SimpleList-master.zip you just downloaded
 <!---6.
 Install Bodmer's [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) library in your Arduino IDE--->
-6. Install my fork of Bodmer's [TFT_eSPI](https://github.com/justcallmekoko/TFT_eSPI) library in your Arduino IDE
+6. Install Bodmer's [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) library in your Arduino IDE
     - Download the TFT_eSPI repo
     - In the Arduino IDE, go to `Sketch`>`Include Library`>`Add .ZIP Library...` and add the TFT-eSPI-master.zip you just downloaded
-    - Make the following modifications shown in [this issue](https://github.com/justcallmekoko/ESP32Marauder/issues/2#issuecomment-555695918) to the TFT_eSPI library you just installed
 7. Follow [these instructions](https://github.com/me-no-dev/arduino-esp32fs-plugin) for installing ESP32 Spiffs Tool
 8. Install the [CH340 Drivers](https://github.com/justcallmekoko/ESP32Marauder/blob/master/Drivers/CH34x_Install_Windows_v3_4.EXE) (if you are running windows)

 ### Prepare code

-1. Copy `User_Setup.h` from project root directory of repository to `~/Documents/Arduino/libraries/TFT_eSPI `, if you change any pins configuration you should change the definitions in this file too as in project's `configs.h` either.
+1. Copy `User_Setup.h` from project root directory of repository to `~/Documents/Arduino/libraries/TFT_eSPI `, if you change any pins configuration you should change the definitions in this file too, as in project's `configs.h` either.
 1. Download or clone this repository
 2. Open `esp32_marauder/esp32_marauder.ino`
 3. Plug your ESP32 into a USB port and select the COM port under `Tools`>`Port`
 4. Select `LOLIN D32` under `Tools`>`Boards`
-13. Select `Tools`>`Partition scheme`>`Minimal SPIFFS (Large APPS with OTA)`
+5. Select `Tools`>`Partition scheme`>`Minimal SPIFFS (Large APPS with OTA)`
-5. Click `ESP32 Sketch Data Upload` and wait for the SPIFFS upload to finish
+6. Click `ESP32 Sketch Data Upload` and wait for the SPIFFS upload to finish
-6. Click the upload button
+7. Click the upload button
-7. When device resets, you should see boot logo on your TFT screen
+8. When device resets, you should see boot logo on your TFT screen

 For more information please read [official wiki](https://github.com/justcallmekoko/ESP32Marauder/wiki).